Thinking of setting up a booth to reach out to more customers and advertise your brand as a salon booth renter?

 Aside from posting pictures, they’re also a great way to hold contests and to inform your followers of your latest promotions and new services.
 Don’t forget to promote your page to your friends and clients to gain more followers.

-Get to know the products you choose well also.
+Get to know the products you choose well.
 Clients love it when you are able to explain why you chose a particular product to use on them.
 It also paints you as someone knowledgeable, someone they can trust to work on them.
+Get familiarized with and know how to price your products.

 You also have to be able to explain your services well, especially when clients have a hard time choosing which should they get.